Artmorse/quarkus-preview-env-demo/README.md

-# dummy-api
+# quarkus-preview-env-demo

-This project is a dummy-api using Quarkus.
+This project is a minimal Quarkus application.
+It wants to demo how to set up preview environments using ArgoCD.

 ## How to build the docker image